azizkhanp/interview-questions/README.md

 ##############################################################################################################################################################
 # AWS

+Can I mount single EBS volumes to multiple EC2?
+NO
+Can I mount multiple EBS volumes to a single EC2?
+Yes How many EBS volumes can we attach to a single EC2?
+24 What happens to my data when EC2 is terminated?
+If U check "Delete on termination" then data will be deleted

 1.Route53 type
 public hosted zone -- traffic is routed on the internet private hosted zone -- traffic is routed within an aws vpc